 The local register would help manage and protect the neighborhood from inappropriate infill projects through a design and public review process for major renovation work.
-The review would be conducted by the Tacoma Landmarks Commission or the City’s Landmarks Preservation Office.
+The review process would be conducted by the Tacoma Landmarks Preservation Commission or the City’s Preservation Office.
 A local designation would allow residents a voice in any land use zoning changes within our neighborhood.

 A local designation would require a design review process, but this is generally limited to those changes that require a Building Permit and impacts the exterior appearance of a home.
 Minor changes would go before the preservation officer for the city as part of the building permit review, major changes would go before the Landmark Commission.
 While our intent is to follow the design review requirements prepared for the Wedge district, with corrections and revisions, the document has yet to be reviewed and approved by the TLPC.